cyberbotics/webots-doc/robotis-op2/simulated-devices.md

 [Reference Manual](http://www.cyberbotics.com/reference) of Webots.

 The physical model is very realistic and self collision check is available.
-To activate the self collision expand the Robotis OP2 node in the scene tree and set `selfCollision` field to `true`.
+To activate the self collision expand the ROBOTIS OP2 node in the scene tree and set `selfCollision` field to `true`.
 Use the self collision check only if you need it, because it is an expensive computation feature and can therefore significantly slow down the simulation speed.